NiclasEsser1/CUDARangeDopplerProcessing/README.md

 ```
 git clone https://github.com/NiclasEsser1/CUDARangeDopplerProcessing.git
 ```
 3.)
-Point the console to into the root folder of the project
+Point the console to the root folder of the project

 ```
 cd CUDARangeDopplerProcessing